shrynk06/dutch-bot/README.md

 # dutch-bot
-discord bot converts english to dutch and other way around
+a discord bot converts english to dutch and other way around. uses the google translate API.

 use d.help